jessfraz/jenkins-dsl/README.md

-projects/forks                 Generate DSLs to update git forks. projects/mirrors               Generate DSLs for git mirrors. projects/repo-dockerfiles      Generate DSLs for repos with Dockerfiles. webhook-jenkins-create         Create the jenkins webhook for a given repo (ex.
+projects/forks                 Generate DSLs to update git forks. projects/mirrors               Generate DSLs for git mirrors. projects/repo-dockerfiles      Generate DSLs for repos with Dockerfiles. shellcheck                     Runs the shellcheck tests on the scripts. test                           Runs all the tests on the files in the repository. webhook-jenkins-create         Create the jenkins webhook for a given repo (ex.
 REPO=jessfraz/jenkins-dsl). webhook-jenkins-get            Get the jenkins webhook for a given repo (ex.
 REPO=jessfraz/jenkins-dsl). webhook-travis-get             Get a travis webhook for a given repo (ex.
 REPO=jessfraz/jenkins-dsl).